rust-lang/rustc-dev-guide/src/building/new-target.md

 On Debian-based systems, you can install the `llvm-N-tools` package (where `N` is the LLVM version number, e.g. `llvm-8-tools`).
-Alternately, you can specify the path to `FileCheck` with the `llvm-filecheck` config item in `bootstrap.toml` or you can disable codegen test with the `codegen-tests` item in `bootstrap.toml`.
+Alternately, you can specify the path to `FileCheck` with the `llvm-filecheck` config item in `bootstrap.toml` or you can disable codegen test with the `rust.codegen-tests` item in `bootstrap.toml`.

 ## Creating a target specification